tomanagle/next.js/examples/with-sentry-simple/README.md

 1. Set up the `SENTRY_DSN` environment variable as described above.
 2. Save your Sentry Organization slug inside the `SENTRY_ORG` and your project slug inside the `SENTRY_PROJECT` environment variables.
 3. Create an auth token in Sentry.
 The recommended way to do this is by creating a new internal integration for your organization.
 To do so, go into Settings > Developer Settings > New internal integration.
+Give the integration Read & Write permission to the project.
 After the integration is created, copy the Token.
 4. Save the token inside the `SENTRY_AUTH_TOKEN` environment variable.

 > **Note:** Sourcemap upload is disabled in development mode using the `NODE_ENV` environment variable.
 To change this behaviour, remove the `NODE_ENV === 'production'` check from your `next.config.js` file.